 6. The right to be respected and treated as an equal

-You should have the right to respect and to be treated with equality in a relationship.
+And it is really not too much to ask for.
+If you feel like you don’t have this in your relationship, you need to consider walking out.
+You should have the right to respect and to be treated with equality in a relationship – and this should be non-negotiable.
 For instance, you must be able to make decisions together, especially when they affect both of you.
 This right is important, as it shows you value and trust each other’s opinions.

-It is a fundamental boyfriend and girlfriend right and a very important husband and wife right as well.
 The secret to a healthy relationship is showing respect for your partner’s point of view even though it might differ from yours.
-Constantly feeling belittled and insulted for your choices is a red flag in a relationship.
+Constantly feeling belittled and insulted for your own feelings is a red flag in a relationship.
 A person who does not respect you or treats you as an equal is not right for you.

-One of my colleagues recently shared the story of her toxic relationship.
-She said, “I went into a zone of complete self-doubt because my boyfriend constantly reminded me how pathetic my choices and tastes were.
+Sharing her experience of being in a toxic relationship, a colleague said, “I went into a zone of complete self-doubt because my boyfriend constantly reminded me how pathetic my choices and tastes were.
 From my dressing style to my opinions about movies, he respected nothing.
-It was only after I talked to a close friend that I realized I have basic rights in a relationship.
+It was only after I talked to a close friend that I realized how my rights were being violated.
 It helped me to stand up for myself.”

 7. The right to refuse physical touch

-Apart from emotional rights in a relationship, both partners also have physical rights.
-While you might trust your partner completely, refusing physical intimacy in a relationship is normal.
+Apart from emotional rights in a relationship, both partners have physical rights that should be respected.
+While you might trust your partner completely, refusing physical intimacy or physical touch in a relationship is normal and acceptable.
 You can find ways to say no in bed without hurting their feelings.

-It does not mean that you are not attracted to them.
-Simply said, it means that there’s a chance you wouldn’t want to be touched on particular days or while you’re focused on something else.
+It does not mean that you are not attracted to them or find them boring in bed.
+Simply said, it means that there’s a chance you wouldn’t want to be touched on particular days or while you’re focused on something else, or are just not in the mood.
 To ensure that your partner understands exactly what you expect from them, take the time to talk about this with each other.
-Your sexual and physical boundaries are sacred, regardless of your gender.
+Your sexual and physical boundaries are sacred, regardless of your gender or how close you two are.
+You must feel safe in a relationship, and that extends to when you get physical with them too.

 8. The right to go on dates